PhilipYip1988/vmware-workstation-installation-guide/windows-98SE-guest/readme.md

 <img src="https://github.com/user-attachments/assets/b9735045-7549-42f3-8333-c4ca3007288f" width='600'/>

-The option `bios.ootDelay` for example will change the time the Windows98 SE Guest Virtual BIOS displays before selecting the default boot option giving more time to select the option to boot from CD/DVD.
+The option `bios.bootDelay` for example will change the time the Windows98 SE Guest Virtual BIOS displays before selecting the default boot option giving more time to select the option to boot from CD/DVD.
 This line can be removed post-installation, returning to the default value.

 Press `Ctrl+f` to begin a search for an option for example `bios.bootDelay`: